Modern templating engine

-Generate PDF from Word templates with the data from Dynamics 365 CRM
+Generate PDF documents from Word templates using data from Dynamics 365 CRM

-This article shows how to generate documents such as PDF (including fillable PDF), Word, Excel, PowerPoint, and HTML from document templates with data from Dynamics 365 CRM.
-Our approach allows you to create documents, send them by email, collect e-signatures, and store and deliver them across your favorite apps in automated flows.
-This approach will help you to overcome Dynamics 365 limitations, such as:
+This article shows how to generate documents such as fillable PDFs, Word, Excel, PowerPoint, and HTML files from templates populated with data from Dynamics 365 CRM.

-As you can see, built-in Dynamics 365 CRM functionality does not allow users to implement usable PDF document generation.
-Our method represents how to set document automation practically.
-In our example, we’ll generate customized PDF invoices from Word templates for selected orders in Dynamics 365 CRM and send the resulting document by email.
+In our example, we’ll generate customized PDF invoices from a pre-made template for selected orders in Dynamics 365 CRM and send the resulting document by email.

 Start document generation process action